-Manufacturers can gain a virtual insight into the benefits of utilising 3D printing in a post Covid-19 world from one of the UK’s leading additive manufacturing service providers on Wednesday 15 July 2020.
+Manufacturers can gain an insight into the benefits of utilising 3D printing in a post Covid-19 world from one of the UK’s leading additive manufacturing service providers on a virtual tour on Wednesday 15 July 2020.

 With much of the nation working from home and unable to travel, Ricoh 3D is bringing their state-of-the-art facilities to manufacturers across Europe.
 Over £1m has been invested into the Centre of Excellence to expand Ricoh’s range of technologies, process controls and R&D capability.